Italy visa refusal 2026: reasons, appeal, court — a real success story

 3

-Contracts and completion acts, not just a portfolio
+Contracts and completion certificates, not only portfolio

 4